 Based on student and faculty feedback, ECE Threads have been a success, but fully understanding technical fields of study and connecting them to real-world engineering practice can be challenging, particularly early in a student’s academic career.

-To help address that challenge, the School launched the Innovate ECE: Ultimate Thread Challenge during the Spring 2026 semester, inviting undergraduate students to build and present small-scale projects that reflect a chosen Thread.
+To help address that challenge, the School launched the Innovate ECE: Ultimate Thread Challenge during the Spring 2026 semester, drawing 25 undergraduate project submissions that reflect a chosen ECE Thread.

-Designed with discovery in mind, the Ultimate Thread Challenge provided concrete project examples that help students better understand what different Threads represent and how they connect to career paths.
-At the same time, participating students were challenged to distill complex technical concepts into tangible systems they can demonstrate, explain, and place into context.
+Designed with discovery in mind, the Ultimate Thread Challenge provided concrete project examples that help students better understand what different ECE Threads represent and how they connect to career paths.
+As part of their submissions, students were required to create two short videos explaining their chosen thread and demonstrating their completed projects (see the list of winners with video submissions at the end of the article).

 Blank Space (small)